Dazzid/Deep_Learning_Techniques_Applied_to_Estimate_Music_Gestural_Patterns/README.md

-# Deep Learning Techniques Applied to Estimate Music Gestural Patterns
+# Applying Deep Learning Techniques to Estimate Patterns of Musical Gesture
 The following code provide all the Deep Learning techniques applied in the related paper using Tensorflow library.

 We used: